vikchupak/AWS/course.md

          - AssumeRole = putting the badge on
          - PassRole = pointing at a badge and saying “that service may wear this one”
    - AWS Organizations
-     - Create an organization using the "General" account
+     - Create an organization
-       - This will "convert" the account to a management (master) account
-       - Invite "Production" account to the organization
+     - Add accounts to the organization
-       - Configure `Switch Role` (uses assume role api under the hood).
-In the "Production" account, assign `OrganizationAccountAccessRole` to it
-         - This allows "General" account to switch to "Production" account
+     - Configure switching between accounts (Switch Role) within the organization
      - Service Control Policies (SCP)
 7. S3
 8. VPC BASICS